lopis/lopis/README.md

 #### 🎮 js13k game entries

+`2021` [Welcome to Ant Space](https://js13kgames.com/entries/ant-space) 🐜 A zen game about watching ants following each other.

 `2020` [For O'Fourgh](https://js13kgames.com/entries/for-ofoughr) 🛕 A board-game style religion multiplayer game with bots.

 `2019` [Regresso](https://js13kgames.com/entries/regresso) ⛵️ The tale of a crew trying to return to the seas and escape misfortune.